heikoschmidt1187/CarND-Advanced-Lane-Lines/README.md

   self.dir_grad = self.direction_sobel_threshold(kernel_size=31, threshold=(0.5, 1.0))
 ```

+**Update in 1st rework: The magnitude and direction gradients did not really improve the handling further.
+So I decided to remove it from the implementation and instead concentrate on color thresholding and equalization.***

 You can find the function implementation in laneimageprocessor.py lines 425 to 509.

 The parameters for kernel size, lower and upper threshold have been determined using a try and error approach on all of the given example images.
 I have put a special focus on the ones with lighter road surfaces and the one where the shadows of the trees in the middle of the lane are shining on the road